-Buying a classic car might be one of the most exciting purchases you'll ever make, so it pays to do to your homework.
+Buying a classic car might be one of the most exciting auto purchases you'll ever make.
+So it pays to do to your homework.
 Antique and vintage cars can be costly to purchase, restore, and maintain.
 Classic car insurance works differently as well, as the cars generally appreciate rather than depreciate in value.

 Whether you're looking for a project car to work on yourself or a fully restored show car, you'll want to make a smart, informed decision.

 - Be careful about the investment.
 Making money on classic cars can be very difficult.
-Buying something simply because you think it's a good investment can be risky as the collectible car market is very volatile.
-Experienced dealers will tell you that a collectible car is only worth as much as someone will pay for it; the 'book value' isn't a guarantee.
+Buying something simply because you think it's a good investment can be risky.
+The collectible car market is very volatile.
+Experienced dealers will tell you that a collectible car is only worth as much as someone will pay for it.
+'Book value' isn't a guarantee.
 If this car will be for fun, focus in on cars that you would be proud to own and drive for years to come.

 - Do your research.
 Be sure to check the average retail value to get a baseline price.
-Read any information you can find and check auto auctions and price guides to help determine what the fair market value is for your car.
-Be extra cautious when buying a car on the Web. eBay has good tips on purchasing a classic car online .
+Read any information you can find.
+Check auto auctions and price guides to help determine what the fair market value is for your car.
+Be extra cautious when buying a car on the web.

 - Check mileage.
 As with most used cars, the fewer miles on the speedometer, the more the car is probably worth.
-Don't be afraid to purchase a high-mileage car; just be sure it is reflected in the price.
+Don't be afraid to purchase a high-mileage car.
+Just be sure the high mileage is reflected in the price.

-- Clear title: Check if the car is registered to the seller or not registered at all.
-Fees and penalties can really add up if you need to research and apply for a title.
+- Clear title: Check if the car is registered to the seller, or not registered at all.
+Fees and penalties can add up if you need to research previous ownership and apply for a new title.

-- VIN: Make sure the VIN (Vehicle Identification Number) on the title matches the official VIN tag on the car.
-If they do not match, it's possible it may have been in a serious accident, the title is counterfeit or the vehicle was stolen.
+- VIN: Make sure the Vehicle Identification Number (VIN) on the title matches the official VIN tag on the car.
+If they don’t match, it's possible the vehicle may have been in a serious accident, the title is counterfeit or the vehicle was stolen.
 VIN numbers were first standardized for U.S. automobiles manufactured in 1981.
 The length and character types used for the VIN on older vehicles will vary depending on the manufacturer.

 - Interior: Original is best.
-Check if the seats, upholstery, badges, radio, dashboard, and emblems are damaged or not factory original.
-Finding and replacing these can really add up.
+Check if the seats, upholstery, badges, radio, dashboard, and emblems are damaged, or not factory original.
+Finding and replacing these things can really add up.

 - Exterior: Try to examine the car in natural daylight.
 Look for the condition of the paint, obvious dents, and panels that are misaligned or mismatched.
-Major welding marks can be a sign of a clip job — attaching the front or back half of a junked car to a vehicle after it has sustained severe damage.
+Further inspection may reveal signs of major welding which could point to significant structural repairs.

-- Rust damage: A little can be expected, but if complete sections of floorboards or body panels are rusted or show signs of repair or replacement, you should be very cautious.
+- Rust damage: A little can be expected but, if complete sections of floorboards or body panels are rusted or show signs of repair or replacement, be cautious.
 If a professional did not do the repairs correctly, there's a good chance the rust could return.

 - Test drive: If the car is running and safe and legal to drive, take it out for a spin.
 It's a good opportunity to check for any serious problems.
 Listen for anything out of the ordinary, such as noises, squeaks, and clunks.
 If it feels loose going around corners or over bumps, there may be costly suspension problems.

 Whatever vehicle you decide is right for you, you'll want help protecting it.
 Be sure to check eligibility for classic car insurance.
 Be sure to check eligibility for classic car insurance.
 Then, review our Antique/Classic Program to learn more about the types of coverage available.